nade-t/cfg-java-masters-project/README.md

 - View all books in the Book Store
 - Add a new book to the store
-- Delete a book from the store
+- Purchase a book
-- Update a book's record
+- Refund a book
 - OpenAPI

 ------